Anthony Ashley Cooper, 1st Earl of Shaftesbury: Statesman under the Commonwealth of England and the Protectorate, 1652–1660

 In October 1659, the New Model Army dissolved the Rump Parliament and replaced the Council of State with its own Committee of Safety.
 Cooper, republicans Sir Arthur Haselrig and Henry Neville and six other members of the Council of State continued to meet in secret, referring to themselves as the rightful Council of State.
 This secret Council of State came to see Sir George Monck, commander of the forces in Scotland, as the best hope to restore the Rump, and Cooper and Haselrig met with Monck's commissioners, urging them to restore the Rump.
 Cooper was involved in several plots to launch pro-Rump uprisings.
 This proved unnecessary as, on 23 December 1659, troops resolved to stand by the Rump and the Council of State and disobey the Committee of Safety.
 The Rump Parliament reassembled on 26 December 1659, and on 2 January 1660, Cooper was elected to the Council of State.
 On 7 January 1659, a special committee reported back on the disputed 1640 Downton election and Cooper was finally allowed to take his seat as member for Downton.

 Upon General Monck's march into London, Monck was displeased that the Rump Parliament was not prepared to confirm him as commander-in-chief of the army.
-At Cooper's urging, Monck's troops marched into London and Monck sent parliament a letter insisting that the vacant seats in the Rump Parliament be filled by by-elections.
-When the Rump insisted on placing restrictions on who could stand in these by-elections, Cooper urged Monck to insist instead on the return of the members of the Long Parliamen] excluded by Pride's Purge, and Monck obliged on 21 February 1660.
+At Cooper's urging, Monck's troops marched into London, and Monck sent parliament a letter insisting that the vacant seats in the Rump Parliament be filled by by-elections.
+When the Rump insisted on placing restrictions on who could stand in these by-elections, Cooper urged Monck to insist instead on the return of the members of the Long Parliament excluded by Pride's Purge, and Monck obliged on 21 February 1660.
 Two days later, the restored Long Parliament again elected Cooper to the Council of State.
 On 16 March 1660, the Long Parliament finally voted for its own dissolution.

 Beginning in spring 1660, Cooper drew closer to the royalist cause.
 As late as mid-April, he appears to have favoured only a conditional restoration.
 In April 1660 he was re-elected MP for Wiltshire in the Convention Parliament.
 On 25 April he voted in favour of an unconditional restoration.
 On 8 May, the Convention Parliament appointed Cooper as one of twelve members to travel to The Hague to invite Charles II to return to England.